liv-daliberti/grail-simulation/src/open_r1/README.md

 All trainers rely on `prompt_builder.build_user_prompt`.
 Each row from the cleaned dataset is converted into a multi-section message containing:

-- `PROFILE:` – human-readable viewer summary synthesized from survey exports (see `clean_data/prompt/question_mapping.py` for the field mapping).
+- `VIEWER` – single-line viewer summary synthesized from survey exports (see `clean_data/prompt/question_mapping.py` for the field mapping).
+- `Initial Viewpoint` – optional issue-specific stance synthesized from the survey.
+- `CURRENTLY WATCHING` – contextualizes the slate being evaluated.
-- `HISTORY:` – recent watches; governed by `GRAIL_MAX_HISTORY` (set to `0` for
+- `RECENTLY WATCHED (NEWEST LAST)` – recent watches; governed by `GRAIL_MAX_HISTORY` (set to `0` for unbounded history).
-  unbounded history).
-- `CURRENT VIDEO:` – contextualizes the slate being evaluated.
+- `SURVEY HIGHLIGHTS` – optional recap of salient survey responses.
-- `OPTIONS:` – candidate slate entries, optionally including YouTube IDs when `GRAIL_SHOW_IDS=1`.
+- `OPTIONS` – candidate slate entries, optionally including YouTube IDs when `GRAIL_SHOW_IDS=1`.

 The `_row_to_example` helpers in `grpo.py`/`grail.py` drop examples without a